quailjs/quail/docs/tests/bodyVisitedLinkColorContrast.rst

 .. php:class:: bodyVisitedLinkColorContrast

-<p>The contrast ratio of visited link text should be at lest 5:1 between the foreground text and the background. <a href="http://www.w3.org/TR/WCAG20/#contrast-ratiodef">Learn more about color contrast and how to measure it.</a></p>
+The contrast ratio of visited link text should be at lest 5:1 between the foreground text and the background. <a href="http://www.w3.org/TR/WCAG20/#contrast-ratiodef">Learn more about color contrast and how to measure it.</a>